When does psychological menacing cross into domestic abuse?

 Gaslighting.
-Abusers undermine the abused person's sense of sanity by insisting their lies are true, or by playing mind games such as moving a partner’s parked car late at night so she can’t find it in the morning.
+Abusers undermine the abused person's sense of sanity by insisting their lies are true, or by playing mind games such as moving a partner’s parked car late at night so they can’t find it in the morning.

 Low-level violence.
 This includes constant physical abuse that leaves no scars and which generally won’t put abusers behind bars in this country: shoving, pinching, hair-pulling, and choking, with the understanding it will escalate if resisted.

 Sexual assault.
 A common tactic among abusers is forcing the abused to engage in nonconsensual sexual acts, often several times each week, using psychological and physical threats to destroy resistance.